What are the Social Compromises Necessary for Expats Moving to Live in Costa Rica?

 “Tico” Time: Timeliness, either in completing tasks or arriving for appointments on time is also a significant difference to be faced.
 The assertive reaction by an ex-pat for a Costa Rican to complete a task in the agreed-upon time frame may result in a “stone-walling” response, where nothing will happen.

-Government Oversight: In comparison to countries such as Canada or the U.S., in Costa Rica, there is substantially less Government oversight through laws, regulation, or otherwise, as to the integrity of the conduct of business transactions and as to the professional conduct of those parties involved in them.
-Even where such written laws and regulations exist, in Costa Rica, the Policy or Will to enforce them tends to be weak and ineffective in many cases, unlike Canada or the U.S. where written laws and regulations are enforced essentially literally.
+Government and Professional Body Oversight: In comparison to countries such as Canada or the U.S., in Costa Rica, there is substantially less Government and Professional Body oversight through laws, regulation, or otherwise, as to the integrity of the conduct of business transactions and as to the professional conduct of those parties involved in them.
+In the case of the Real Estate Industry, there is no regulation, licensing, or legislated Professional Body oversight.
+“Big Brother” is not watching.
+Even where such written laws and regulations exist in Costa Rica, the Policy or Will to enforce them tends to be weak and ineffective in many cases, unlike Canada or the U.S., where written laws and regulations are enforced essentially on a literal basis.
 This tends to lead to the production of “grey” areas, in the conduct of business in general.
 Individuals have a much greater personal responsibility to carry out the due diligence inquiries necessary to ensure that such transactions that they plan to involve themselves in, are being conducted in a proper and professional manner.

 My Opinion